 When someone is found to possess multiple bags of drugs or a large amount of cash, police often assume the person is about to (or already had) distributed drugs.
 Police often charge a person with possession with intent to distribute when they want to increase the charge (and potential consequence) above a mere possession charge.
 Possession with Intent is a 2nd-degree felony and it is punishable up to 15 years in prison.
 The State of Florida cannot always prove the required elements needed to support a conviction for Possession with Intent.
 In fact, prosecutors often cannot prove more than a regular possession.
 An experienced lawyer can review your case and try to get your case REDUCED to a lesser charge.

 Sale and Delivery

-Trafficking cases carry at least a 3 year minimum/mandatory (min/man) prison sentence.
-Depending on the amount of drugs, the min/man can be 15 years in prison or even higher.
+Trafficking cases carry at least a 3-year minimum/mandatory (min/man) prison sentence.
+Depending on the number of drugs, the min/man can be 15 years in prison or even higher.
 Trafficking cases do not stem from an actual drug deal.
 It is the weight of the drugs that classify it as trafficking.
 Therefore, even mere possession of a certain weight of drug can escalate it to a trafficking charge.